sung2063/AndroidSliderViewsLibrary/README.md

 <hr/>

-### Add Callback Action
+### Callback Events <a name="callback_events" />

-You can also get callback from slider when it is clicked.
+You can also get callback events from slider.
 On your Activity, create a SliderListener object with implementing own action and pass this object to the view by calling `setSliderListener`.
 Here is the snippet code how to implement the callback:

 ```java
 // Create a callback interface